metallb/metallb/docs/tutorial.md

 logs to see that a new configuration was successfully loaded.
 Once MetalLB only allows valid configurations to be submitted, this clunkiness will also go away._

+# Teardown

+If you're not using the minikube cluster for anything else, you can clean up simply by running `minikube delete`.
+If you want to do a more targeted cleanup, you can delete just the things we created in this tutorial with:

+`kubectl delete -f manifests/tutorial-3.yaml,manifests/tutorial-1.yaml,manifests/metallb.yaml`

+This will tear down all of MetalLB, as well as our toy BGP router and the nginx load-balanced service.